helpermethod/zip-forge/README.md

 ## Kotlin

 The same example as above written in Kotlin.
+Note that it uses the same API as the Java code snippet.

 ```kotlin
 import io.github.helpermethod.zip_forge.ZipForge.createZipFile